swyxio/AuthApiTesting/README.md

 To test api routes with authentication, you need to have cookies corresponding to your session.

-This cookie can be manually set in `supertest`, and automatically included with `superagent`.
+This cookie can be manually set in `supertest`, or automatically included with `superagent`.
 In this repo I demonstrate how to test authenticated APIs with both.

 ## How To